The immersive Programs

 Who are the instructors?

 Instructors are industry practitioners.
 They come to you with a range of perspectives, experiences, techniques, specialties, and tools.
-Many instructors are alumni of our full-time program who are successful developers, designers, and marketers in the tech ecosystem.
+Many instructors are alumni of our immersive program who are successful developers, designers, and marketers in the tech ecosystem.

 What is the level of commitment?